Falun Gong: Central teachings

 Li says that he is a being who has come to help humankind from the destruction it could face as the result of rampant evil.
 When asked if he was a human being, Li replied "You can think of me as a human being."
-According to the founder Li in his book, Zhuan Falun, he claims to have cultivated supernatural powers starting at age eight.
-According to Radio France International, Zhuan Falun also promises practitioners supernatural powers such as "see[ing] through a wall or into a human body".
+In Zhuan Falun, Li states that he cultivated supernatural powers starting at age eight.
+Zhuan Falun also promises practitioners supernatural powers such as "see[ing] through a wall or into a human body".
 Meanwhile, it states that these powers are byproducts of virtue cultivation, and should neither be sought after nor misused.

+According to Yanfei Sun, a sociologist at China's state-run Zhejiang University, Li asserts that he possesses the ultimate truth of the universe, that he can assume incarnations to protect his followers, and that he can install a spinning wheel of energy in the abdomen of Falun Gong practitioners.
+Sun further stated that Li's teachings are syncretic, borrowing from existing traditions including Buddhism and Daoism.
+In particular, Falun Gong borrows heavily from Buddhist cosmology and soteriology but applies Li's idiosyncratic interpretation.
+According to Sun, Li asserts that the teachings of Buddhism and Daoism are confined to the Milky Way Galaxy, whereas Falun Gong's teachings are of the highest, universe-wide order.